 These data show the proportion of land in the Northern Agricultural Region that is allocated to protected areas (DBCA-SLIP; provided by NACC NRM), agriculture (DPIRD Client-Property-Event Database, property statistics by CAR; provided by DPIRD) and other land uses (total area of the NAR [ha] – area of nature reserves – area of agricultural land).
-These data will be updated annually by checking with DBCA for information about changes to the conservation estate in the region.
+These data will be updated every five years by checking with DBCA for information about changes to the conservation estate in the region.

 These data show the total number of threatened species and threatened ecological communities.
 Lists of all threatened plant and animal species and threatened ecological communities in the NAR, and information on their conservation status and distribution, were generated for the region as described in the species lists provided on the Biodiversity Page.
 These data will be updated every five years by reviewing the species lists in consultation with DBCA.
 Note that a plant or animal’s status as threatened or priority species is evaluated on an ongoing basis and may change through time.
 Graduating from a priority species, where there is insufficient knowledge about the conservation status of the plant or animal, to a threatened species can be a good thing in that the species can then receive more targeted management.